Skills: One Agent Toolbox That Ends MCP Micromanagement

 • Works whenever you think "I should make a slideshow of this"

-This paradigm shift has compounding benefits.
+The shift compounds.
 Every skill you create or adopt becomes part of your permanent toolkit:

 Your Agent Toolkit